w3c-ccg/traceability-vocab/DEVELOPMENT.md

 ## Directory Structure

-The primary focus on this repository is to define schemas which decribe Verifiable Credentials which acts as a digitally equavalent signed form of a document.
+The primary focus of this repository is to define schemas which describe Verifiable Credentials which act as a digitally equavalent signed form of a document.
 These credentials can be found in the `/docs/openapi/components/schemas/credentials/` directory from the root of this repository.